pypy/pypy/pypy/doc/eventhistory.rst

 with its features preserved.

-See the :doc:`release 0.8 announcement <releases/0.8.0>` for further details about the release and the :doc:`getting started <getting-started>` document for instructions about downloading it and trying it out.
+See the :doc:`release 0.8 announcement <releases/0.8.0>` for further details about the release and the :doc:`getting started <getting-started-index>` document for instructions about downloading it and trying it out.
 There is also a short :doc:`FAQ <faq>`.  *(11/03/2005)*